patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/banner/banner.md

 ## Testing

-At a minimum, an banner should meet the following criteria:
+At a minimum, a banner should meet the following criteria:

 <List isPlain>
   <ListItem>